dcdeepesh/DiscordIPC/Documentation/Usage.md

 # Usage
-This article/page/whatever explains how to use DiscordIPC.
+This is a complete guide on how to use DiscordIPC.
 If you're lazy or just want a quick summary, head straight to the [summary](#summary).

 # Table of contents
   - [Init/Dispose](#initdispose)